-Douglas C. Houchens Professor of English at Davidson College, Alan Michael Parker is a poet, novelist, professor, raconteur, and squeaky wheel.
-He writes books.
+Douglas C. Houchens Professor of English at Davidson College, Alan Michael Parker is a cartoonist, novelist, poet, and professor.

 While still an undergraduate, at age twenty, AMP was invited to join the graduate poetry workshop at Washington University, where he studied with Donald Finkel, Howard Nemerov, and Mona Van Duyn.
-As a graduate student in the School of the Arts at Columbia University, where he received his M.F.A. in Writing, Alan Michael Parker studied with Carolyn Forché, Richard Howard, Denis Johnson, Stanley Kunitz, William Matthews, and Nobel Laureates Joseph Brodsky and Czeslaw Milosz (and shorter stints with Nobel Laureates Seamus Heaney and Derek Walcott).
-Since 1998, Alan Michael Parker has taught at Davidson College, where he was promoted to the rank of Full Professor in 2007; in 2012, he was named Douglas C. Houchens Professor of English.
-He also teaches in the University of Tampa Low-Residency M.F.A. program, where he works with graduate student writers in both poetry and fiction.
-Alan Michael Parker lives in Davidson, NC with his wife, the artist Felicia van Bork, whose work is represented by Jerald Melberg Gallery.
+Later, as a graduate student in the School of the Arts at Columbia University, where he would receive his M.F.A. in Writing, Alan Michael Parker studied with Carolyn Forché, Richard Howard, Denis Johnson, Stanley Kunitz, William Matthews, and Nobel Laureate Joseph Brodsky (with shorter stints with Nobel Laureates Seamus Heaney, Czeslaw Milosz, and Derek Walcott).
+Since 1998, Alan Michael Parker has taught at Davidson College, where he holds the Douglas C. Houchens Chair in English and Directs the Creative Writing Program.
+Alan Michael Parker lives in Davidson, NC, with his wife, the artist Felicia van Bork.